 - AHRQ Web M&M (Morbidity and Mortality Rounds on the Web)—Web site features expert analysis of medical errors reported anonymously by our readers.

-- AHRQ Health Literacy Modules—Physicians and nurses can earn CE credits while learning about the challenges in caring for patients with low health literacy as well as strategies to improve patient communication and care by taking the AHRQ-developed Health Literacy Knowledge Self-Assessment.
+- AHRQ Health Literacy Modules (Select Professional Education and Training)—Physicians and nurses can earn CE credits while learning about the challenges in caring for patients with low health literacy as well as strategies to improve patient communication and care by taking the AHRQ-developed Health Literacy Knowledge Self-Assessment.
 OptumHealth Education is issuing continuing education for two activities: (1) An Updated Overview of Health Literacy and (2) Improving Health Literacy by Improving Communication Skills.
-(Contact email@example.com with questions.)
+(Contact firstname.lastname@example.org with questions.)
 Pediatricians and family physicians can earn credit for recertification (MOC Part 2) as well as CE by taking the Health Literacy Knowledge Self-Assessment through the American Board of Pediatrics and the American Academy of Family Physicians, respectively.

 - AHRQ has developed two interactive training modules that hospitals and clinical teams can use to explain the benefits, harms, and risks of their alternatives, including the option of not having any treatment.
 Free CME and CE for AHRQ's Making Informed Consent an Informed Choice: Training Modules for Health Care Leaders and Professionals is being offered by for hospitals accredited by The Joint Commission: The Joint Commission—Improving the Informed Consent Process in the Hospital Setting.
 To obtain the modules to run on your own learning management system, email your request to: email@example.com.